fraser-lab/PUBS2014/04_create_matrix/README.md

 Module 4: Create matrix
 heatmap_BCs.py Barcode_scores_outliers_removed.pkl Allele_Dictionary.pkl
-output = Barcode_scores_outliers_removed_matrix.pkl
+output = Barcode_scores_outliers_removed_fit_matrix.pkl & Barcode_scores_outliers_removed_dev_matrix.pkl

-This script takes the Barcode scores and averages them to the amino acid level.
-It then outputs these scores as a heatmap and as a numpy matrix pkl.
+This script takes the Barcode scores and averages them to the amino acid level and calculates the standard devation of the barcodes mapping to a given amino acid substitution.
+It then outputs these scores as a heatmap and the scores and SDs as numpy matrix pkls.

-Barcode_scores_outliers_removed_matrix.pkl
+Barcode_scores_outliers_removed_fit_matrix.pkl
 masked_array(data = [21X76 matrix containing fitness scores for each aa substitution])

 [[-- -0.631791406846642 -0.5397724613430753 ..., -0.3530569856099873